charmed-kubernetes/kubernetes-docs/pages/k8s/ipv6.md

 Calico is the only CNI which supports IPv6 at this time.
 </p></div>

-As of Kubernetes 1.19, support for IPv6 is in beta and [dual-stack][] is in alpha.
+As of Kubernetes 1.19, support for IPv6 is in beta and [dual-stack][](running clusters with both IPv4 and IPv6) is in alpha.
+Charmed Kubernetes supports both these features, though it is important to be familiar with the [known issues](#known-issues) described below.

+## Enabling IPv6 and dual-stack in Charmed Kubernetes

+These features can be used simply by changing the configuration for Calico and the Kubernetes master to include the relevant CIDRs.

-Charmed Kubernetes can enable these by including IPv6 CIDRs in the `cidr` config for the Calico charm and the `service-cidr` config for the Kubernetes Master charm.
-These can contain up to two comma-separated values, with the first CIDR in the list being the preferred family for pods, or the default for services.
-You can override the `IPFamily` for a service when creating it.
+For Calico, the `cidr` configuration can contain two comma-separated values, with the first CIDR in the list being the preferred family for pods.

+For the Kubernetes master, the `service-cidr` configuration can contain two comma-separated values, with the first being the default family for services.

+Note that Kubernetes supports [explicitly setting the `IPFamily`][ip-family] for a service when creating it.

+The following example shows how to deploy Charmed Kubernetes with IPv6 and dual-stack enabled.

-## Example
+### Example deployment

 You can use the following overlay file ([download it here][asset-ipv4-ipv6-overlay]) along with [the Calico overlay][asset-calico-overlay] to enable IPv4-preferred